Kādambarī

 Somadeva's Kathasaritsagara (which is believed to be a Sanskrit precis of Gunadhya's work).

-This work can be plausibly claimed to be one of the first novels in the world; making due allowance for the ambiguities of such a classification.
-In fact, two modern Indian languages (Kannada and Marathi) use 'kadambari' as a generic term for a romance or a novel.

 Apart from the Kadambari, Banabhatta is also the author of Harshacharita, a biography of his patron king Harshavardhana.

 It is this circumstance which allows one to date the author with a reasonable degree of certainty.

 Plot synopsis

 (The paragraphs have been numbered for ease of reference.
 The original text is continuous, and has no chapter divisions.
 The Purvabhaga (first part) ends abruptly inside Paragraph 16, at a point when Kadambari is speaking about her love-sickness to Patralekha, as narrated by the latter to Chandrapeeda.)